josephmudrak/sienna-flask/README.md

 	- You may need to install additional packages depending on your operating environment.

-*Note:* Sienna has been confirmed to work on Ubuntu Desktop and Fedora Workstation.
+*Note:* Sienna has been confirmed to run on Ubuntu Desktop, Fedora Workstation, and Windows 10.
 It **may or may not** work on other systems, so please report any additional testing.

 ## Usage
 To run Sienna, type `python3 index.py` to start the server.
 Then, navigate to